Cafienne provides for a series of extensions to the CMMN HumanTask in order to support enhanced workflow handling.

 Note: task output validation is an experimental feature

 Cafienne Engine supports a new API call to enable validation of (potential) human task output.
-This can be used e.g. to validate a ZipCode or the existence of an email address in your database.
+This can be used e.g. to validate a ZipCode or the existence of an email address in a database.

 The current functionality is rather basic.
 The validator must be implemented as a REST service.
 The content to validate is posted to the Cafienne Engine.
 The engine then invokes the REST service with that content.